-Since 2003 I am also working in the encaustic medium, which lends itself to studies in light, movement, & layers of mystery.
+Since 2003, the artist has been working in the encaustic medium, which lends itself to studies in light, movement, & layers of mystery.
 It is an ancient process-oriented method of painting with heated and fused pigmented beeswax.
-Last year my encaustic work was included in a “Bay Area Figurative” juried show and catalogue curated by John Seed in California: “Honoring the Legacy of David Park” at Santa Clara University.
+Last year her encaustic work was included in a “Bay Area Figurative” juried show and catalogue curated by John Seed in California: “Honoring the Legacy of David Park” at Santa Clara University.

 Sue Ellen’s oil paintings often depict individuals in architectural settings, such as shop and restaurant windows.
 One in the VACNJ International Juried Show (juried by Thelma Golden) is described by William Zimmer (The New York Times, April 7,1996) as "a low key celebration of the contemporary world, ...representational painting (being) the most alluring in this show."

 She has shown work in over two dozen solo and group shows, some of which are listed on the left.
 Please refer to the two “Shows” pages for more details on current and past exhibitions.